EmilySanger/MPhil_Cholera_Project/README.md

   `nano ~/.bashrc`

 * Submitting a Job to Panaroo \
-`ep16@farm5-head1:/lustre/scratch125/pam/teams/team216/ep16/dir.cholera_gff_190$ bsub.py 1 job.panarootest_gff_190 panaroo -i /nfs/pathogen/cholera_club/O-antiseq_JVIserogroupRefStrainOantigenLPSloci/gff/*gff -o out.panarootest_gff_190 --clean-mode moderate --merge_paralogs`
+`ep16@farm5-head1:/lustre/scratch125/pam/teams/team216/ep16/dir.cholera_gff_190$ bsub.py 1 job.panarootest190 panaroo -i /lustre/scratch125/pam/teams/team216/ep16/dir.cholera_gff_190/*gff -o job.panarootest_gff_190 --clean-mode moderate --merge_paralogs'
 Three files are created
-  1. A job file: job.panarootest_gff_190.o \
+  1. A job file: job.panarootest_gff_190.o
      This should have a section as the bottom saying 'successfully completed'
-  2. An error file: job.panarootes_gff_190.e \
+  2. An error file: job.panarootes_gff_190.e
      This should have no errors indicated
-  4. An output directory: out.panarootest_gff_190 \
+  4. An output directory: out.panarootest_gff_190
     Check these files.
 Especially the summary statistics to see if perameters need to be changed